How to start using the service - for institutions

-Publications Router is currently up and running with the EPrints repository platform.
-DSpace will be added soon.
-We are also working with the vendors of the main CRIS/ research information management platforms to encourage them to develop their products to interoperate with the Router.
+Publications Router is currently up and running with the EPrints and DSpace repository platforms.
+We are also talking to vendors of the main CRIS and research information management platforms to encourage them to develop their products to interoperate with Router.

-If you are interested in receiving feeds into your EPrints repository, do contact us at email@example.com, mentioning Publications Router in your email.
+If you are interested in receiving feeds directly into your EPrints or DSpace repository, do contact us at email@example.com, mentioning Publications Router in your email.
 We can then help you decide whether to join, take you through what's involved, answer any questions and give you any further information you'd find helpful.

-If you would need feeds into a platform other that EPrints, do also get in touch so that we can keep you up to date with when the Router will work with your platform.
+If you would like feeds into a repository platform not mentioned here, do also get in touch so that we can update you when Router will work with that platform.

 What will I receive into my repository?

 The current content sources are listed here, together with what each of them delivers and when.

-The Router delivers metadata and, if available, article PDF and related files, that populate new records created automatically in Eprints deposit or review queue.
+Publications Router delivers metadata and, if available, article PDF and related files, that populate new records created automatically in your repository.
 The metadata provides most of the key information you will need, including licensing and any embargo end-dates (where applicable) from some providers.
 Note that Router can only pass on what providers supply, which may differ between providers and individual articles.
-Technically, the Router sends notifications via the SWORD v2 protocol which was introduced into EPrints 3.3 and the unsupported version of DSpace 1.x
+Technically, Router sends notifications via the SWORD v2 protocol, which was first introduced in EPrints 3.3 and the unsupported version of DSpace 1.x

-There are two options for receiving PubRouter notifications:
+There are two repository types currently receiving PubRouter notifications:

-Note that Eprints' SWORD interface requires a user account with administrative privileges so, for security reasons, it is strongly recommended that your repository is accessible via HTTPS protocol (which encrypts traffic) rather than HTTP (which does not).
+Note that SWORD may require a user account with certain administrative privileges in your repository.
+So for security reasons, it is strongly recommended that your repository is accessible via HTTPS protocol (which encrypts traffic) rather than HTTP (which does not).

 To use the service, your institution will need to sign an agreement with us.
-Among other things, for any publishers that supply embargoed full text via the Router, you will need to commit to respect the embargo period set out in an embargoed article's metadata.
+Among other things, for any publishers that supply embargoed full text via Publications Router, you will need to commit to respect the embargo period set out in an embargoed article's metadata.
 The agreement also sets out the service levels you can expect from us.